Heaven (Beyoncé song)

-The music video for "Heaven" was directed by Todd Tourso and Beyoncé and was released align side on the album on December 13, 2013.
-It was filmed in Puerto Rico and New York City and it stars Ashley Everett, the singer's long-time dance collaborator for her concerts.
+The music video for "Heaven" was directed by Todd Tourso and Beyoncé and was released alongside the album on December 13, 2013.
+It was filmed in Puerto Rico and New York City and stars Ashley Everett, the singer's long-time dance collaborator for her concerts.
 The clip shows important moments from the life of Beyoncé and Everett, who portray two best friends.
 During the end, it is made clear that one of them has died and the other is seen mourning her at the church and cemetery.
 Like the song, the video was praised for its emotional scenes and acting as well as the religious undertones.
 "Heaven" was performed live by Beyoncé during the European leg of The Mrs. Carter Show World Tour in 2014 as the concerts' closing song.